Who We Are

 Christopher Flynn serves as the Executive Director for Mental Health Initiatives and provides leadership for implementing recommendations from the Mental Health Task Force.
 Serving as the director of Cook Counseling Center from 2006 to 2019, Flynn continues to help manage the student counseling services provided on campus.
 This position is important to the team since counseling services can serve as an important part of a management plan for students.
 Flynn also provides his clinical judgment for cases as necessary and provides the team with consultation about mental health issues, needs, and concerns.
 A mental health professional is one of the positions required by state code to be on a Threat Assessment Team.

 Kay Heidbreder serves as Legal Counsel for the university.
 In this position she advises senior administrators, offers guidance on relevant federal and state laws, and defends the university in court.
 This position is important to the team because it insures that all team decisions fall within legal guidelines.
 Legal Counsel, if available, is one of the positions required by state code to be on a threat assessment team.
 Heidbreder offers a broad perspective on cases and considers the wider implications of possible decisions.

-Rachel Holloway serves as the associate dean for undergraduate education.
+Rachel Holloway serves as the Vice Provost for Undergraduate Academic Affairs.
 In this position she influences the academic vision for undergraduate education, advocates for its role in the university's mission, and advances the contributions of undergraduate education in the university's strategic plan.
 This position is important to the team because the person in it has intimate knowledge of the educational experience and serves as a liaison with academic departments on issues affecting students and faculty.
 Holloway offers the team a broad view of the potential impacts of a decision and partners with appropriate administrators to create solutions.

-Kelly Oaks serves as the vice president for equity and accessibility.
+Kelly Oaks serves as the Assistant Vice President for Equity and Accessibility.
 In this position, Oaks oversees the university's affirmative action, equal opportunity and accessibility efforts, including the Title IX process.
 This position is important to the team because Oaks serves as an advocate and provides guidance on creating an inclusive, accessible and discrimination/harassment-free environment with every decision.